silasalberti/personal-website/content/home/research.md

 headless: true

 # Order that this section appears on the page.
-weight: 65
+weight: 55

-title: Projects
+title: Research
 subtitle: ''

 content:
   # Page type to display.
 E.g. project.
-  page_type: project
+  page_type: research

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.